vbauer/houdini/README.md

 Houdini allows to use additional conditional parameters.
 (See an Example section).

 **Out of IOC context**<br/>
-This is a rare case, but sometimes we need to use some converters without [ConversionService](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/core/convert/ConversionService.html).
+This is a rare case for JEE developers, but sometimes it's necessary to use some converters without something like [ConversionService](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/core/convert/ConversionService.html).
 It could be needed when our code is out of Spring context (ex: shared code for Spring and [GWT](http://www.gwtproject.org) apps).
 Using Houdini we could put all needed converters into a single bean and use it like a simple single Java class.